Gravitational waves from the early universe: Searching for the background

-for an angular separation between two pulsars $\xi = \cos^{-1} (\hat{p}_1 \cdot \hat{p}_2)$.
-In this expression, there are two important quantities.
-While $ S_h(f) $ encodes information about the source of the background -- as it is related to the power spectrum of the tensor perturbations, see Eq.~\ref{eq.:2ptSh} -- the quantity $\Gamma(f,\xi)$ is the \emph{overlap reduction function}, which contains information about the geometry of the system.
-This quantity is analogous to the overlap response function in Sec.~\ref{sec:overlap_red}.
+What this equation shows is that we can separate the spectral information about the background from the geometric dependence.
+The dependence on the angular separation between two pulsars $a$ and $b$, $\xi_{ab}$, is encoded in $\Gamma_{ab}(f,\xi)$, while $ S_h(f) $ encodes information about the source of the background and it is related to the power spectrum of the tensor perturbations, see Eq.~\ref{eq.:2ptSh}.
+The quantity $\Gamma_{ab}(f,\xi)$ is the overlap reduction function for PTAs, in analogy with the overlap reduction function described in Sec.~\ref{sec:overlap_red}; compare, for instance, with Eq.~\ref{eq:signaldetector}.
+It contains information about the geometry of the system.
+This quantity is the famous fingerprint of an SGWB in PTA searches, known as \emph{Hellings-Downs correlation} \cite{1983ApJ...265L..39H}.
 In particular, it tells how the GW radiation power is distributed along the sky according to the angular distribution of pulsars.
-It is the fingerprint of an SGWB, known as Hellings-Downs correlation \cite{1983ApJ...265L..39H}.